juvu/DayTrade-SwingTrade/TradingTechniques.md

 	* Add after it breaks out of the day's high
 			* Use high of morning spike as risk
 			* Take profit into strength, or any sigh of resistance, or if it breaks 1/2 of its spike
-	* Sell before 2:30 since people
+	* Sell before 2:30 since people don't like holding overnight

 ## Gap up fill
 * Requirement